Welcome to the Easy MTD help.

 To amend a business, perform the following actions on the Businesses page:

-- Click the Amend link for the applicable business.
+- Click the Amend link for the applicable business to open the Amend Business window (see figure below).

 - Click the Save button.